Lacrymology/states/doc/usage.rst

 As Salt don't support GitFS for pillars, there is only a single branch checked out on the salt master.

-But states can have multiple version in separate branches.
+But states can have multiple versions in separate branches.
 By default, it's the master branch.

 To specify which branch to use, the pillar data for a host need to contains the